Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Conclusions

-Looking ahead, it will be important to explore whether the critical phase can be stabilized by relaxing the constraints of the present model---for instance, by considering higher dimensions~\cite{Poboiko2024, Chahine2024} or introducing additional ingredients such as disorder~\cite{Szyniszewski2023, Matsubara2025, Qiu2025, Zhao2025} or Floquet driving~\cite{Chatterjee2025}.
+Looking further ahead, it will be interesting to explore whether the critical phase can be stabilized by relaxing the constraints of the present model, for instance, by introducing additional ingredients such as disorder~\cite{Szyniszewski2023, Szyniszewski24, Matsubara2025, Qiu2025, Zhao2025}, Floquet driving~\cite{Chatterjee2025}, or nonlocal measurements.
 An intriguing question is whether the singular point $\varphi = \pi/2$ in our model could, through some mechanism, be extended into a stable phase of nonequilibrium quantum matter that occupies a finite region of parameter space.
+Finally, measurement-induced transitions are known to occur in fermionic systems in higher dimensions~\cite{Poboiko2024, Chahine2024}, in the presence of interactions~\cite{Poboiko2025, Guo2025}, or in Majorana models with broken particle-number conservation~\cite{Fava2023}.
+Elucidating the role of different unravelings in these settings constitutes an important direction for future work.